Going Solar on Long Island: Incentives, Savings, and Installation Companies

 The first incentive that would apply to going solar on Long Island is the NY-Sun Megawatt Block program.
 This program reduces the upfront cost of going solar based on the size and location of the system.

 There are three regions: Con Edison, Upstate, and Long Island.
 Unfortunately, the Long Island region maxed out in 2016 and no longer has incentives.
+However, while the NY-Sun solar incentive has expired in Long Island, there are still funds remaining for battery storage, which we’ll discuss later in this article.

 However, it’s worth noting that there are still incentives available in the Con Edison and Upstate regions.